These are some of the cymatic images I was able to capture using the high-speed camera methods described below:

 To allow for these additional fractions of a second I needed to use a sound trigger with a delay function which allows the speedlites a changeable delay in 1000ths of a second from when they activate after hearing a sound.
 The reason we need this control is because if there was not a delay then the instance of the flash would not allow for any formations to occur.
 You can purchase sound triggers with delays from lots of different photographic outlets online, Ive used ones from Ebay, Amazon and a small electronics company.
 I would recommend starting with a basic model as long as it features a delay function.

-Below shows me trying to get a shot of a screw being lifted into the air by the vibration of the speakers rubber membrane when a sound tone is played and the speedlights are activated.
+Below shows me trying to get a high-speed camera shot of a screw being lifted into the air by the vibration of the speakers rubber membrane when a sound tone is played and the speedlights are activated.

 If you click on the image above to enlarge it, you can see that the screw has started to levitate above the speakers balloon surface.